-There are many subtle ways women are manipulated through marketing, which are often masked behind the promise of empowerment.
+There are many subtle ways women are manipulated through marketing.
+And this is often masked behind the promise of empowerment.

 An example of this is the rise of “real beauty” campaigns.

-It’s likely you’ll not only have encountered a campaign like this, but also praised it, supported it, and even shared it with your friends.
+It’s likely you’ll not only have encountered a campaign like this, but also praised it.
+Perhaps you supported it, and even shared it with your friends.

 “Real beauty” campaigns strategically have a plus size woman, a woman of ethnic minority, a woman with a disability, or a woman with a skin condition fronting them.

 Just like any advert that has ever been created in the history of the planet, all of these ads have one common objective: to sell us stuff.

 And by veiling this under the “body positive” image we’re presented with, they’re able to have a wider reach and impact.
 Because loving your body happens to be fashionable right now.
 So they manipulate us into buying more products that we don’t really need.

 Do these corporations genuinely care about real beauty?